Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/12_entity_color_flash/index.md

 }
 ```

 We create an `UpdateFlash` method that will be called in the `Update` method.
 This method will update the `currentFlashColor` variable based on the proportion between `flashTimer` and flash duration - similarly to what we did in step 10 for particle colors.
-If the flash timer goes under 0, we set the `currentFlashColor` to white.
+If the flash timer goes under 0, we set the `currentFlashColor` back to transparent.

 The `Flash` public method will be used to set the flash color and duration.
 It basically resets the flash effect to start it again.
 This function will be called when the player or an enemy is hit, or when the player catches a power-up.